-Prior to this offering, there has not been a public market for our common stock.
-Consequently, the initial public offering price for our common stock will be determined by negotiations between us and the representatives.
+Prior to this offering, there has not been a public market for our units, common stock or warrants.
+Consequently, the initial public offering price for our units will be determined by negotiations between us and the representatives.
 Among the factors to be considered in these negotiations will be prevailing market conditions, our financial information, market valuations of other companies that we and the underwriters believe to be comparable to us, estimates of our business potential, the present state of our development and other factors deemed relevant.

-We offer no assurances that the initial public offering price will correspond to the price at which the common stock will trade in the public market subsequent to the offering or that an active trading market for the common stock will develop and continue after the offering.
+We offer no assurances that the initial public offering price will correspond to the price at which the units, common stock or warrants will trade in the public market subsequent to the offering or that an active trading market for the common stock will develop and continue after the offering.